martinolsson/freakshowlarp/world.md

 ## The Story

 The larp tells the story of The Norman Sisters Freak Show, the last one of them all.
 It is a traveling show put together from a mixed bag of people that the sisters have gathered.
 Some of them they have saved from the streets, from orphanages, or from mental hospitals and asylums.
 Some freaks have come to them or joined from other traveling groups.
-Sometimes a person or two leaves the town with them, who - for many reasons - have chosen to run away to join the circus.
+Sometimes a person or two leaves the town with them, who &mdash; for many reasons &mdash; have chosen to run away to join the circus.

 The time of traveling carnivals, circuses, sideshows and freaks shows is already gone.
 It’s impossible to compete with all the other entertainment available.
 The Norman Sister’s group is  the final refuge for the freaks.
 Joined by refugees from the other freak shows they’ve been on The Road for a lifetime, or more.